Kamchy Kolbayev

-Living in Dubai and Moscow as of 2012, he may have fled Kyrgyzstan after the 2010 revolution.
 The new government, more hostile to organized crime, detained Kolbayev for a short period of time later releasing him without charge.
 This was not the first time Kyrgyz authorities have decided against branding Kolbayev a criminal; in 2007 a police investigation of his activities was ordered to cease by the then Minister of the Interior.
 Kolbayev may have spent time in a Kyrgyz prison earlier in his life, however.

 After the death of Rysbek Akmatbayev in 2006, Kamchy was allegedly crowned a thief in law in a ceremony attended by Vyacheslav Ivankov.

 In 2011, Kolbayev was detained in Abu Dhabi.
-Kyrgyzstan requested his extradition, but this was not granted; he was released in September, 2011.
+Kyrgyzstan requested his extradition, but this was not granted; he was released in September 2011.

-Kolbayev was mentioned in the batch of US diplomatic cables leaked by WikiLeaks in 2010.
+Kolbayev was mentioned in the batch of US leaked diplomatic cables in 2010.

+Kolbayev was killed in Bishkek by Kyrgyz officers in a security operation on 4 October 2023.
+He was 49.

+Salim Abduvaliev allegedly was the financier of Kolbayev.